 (ii) Nationalism: state-building in Germany and Italy

-(iii) Disintegration of Empires in the face of the emergence of nationalities across the world.
+(iii) Disintegration of Empires in the face of the emergence of nationalities across the world. - Imperialism and Colonialism:

 (i) South and South-East Asia